-In this Report, in addition to using the default CTE value for showering time of 7 minutes per person, I also used a shower duration of 20 minutes per person for both people in the residence in order to provide a conservative exposure estimate.
+In this Report, in addition to using the default CTE value for showering duration of 7 minutes per person, I also used a shower duration of 20 minutes per person for all four people in the residence.
 (For comparison, the RME shower duration in the SHOWER model is 10-minute showers for everyone except the last person to shower and a 15-minute shower for the last person to shower [ATSDR 2022c]).